leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.Linux/00-create.md

 ```

 > [!note] Note
-> CheerpX supports a variety of backends, designed to provide access to HTTP resources, IndexedDB-base persistent storage and data from JavaScript.
+> CheerpX supports a variety of backends, designed to provide access to HTTP resources, IndexedDB-based persistent storage and data from JavaScript.
 Complete Ext2 filesystems are also supported on top of block devices.
 For detailed information, including usage examples and full APIs, please refer to the [Files and filesystems](/docs/guides/File-System-support) guide.

 ### `networkInterface`